02 October 2013 | Analysis | By BioSpectrum Bureau

 "Healthcare providers are cognisant of the long term cost benefits of cloud solutions.
 What they are looking for now, are reliable technology partners who can address their concerns over data privacy and security," said Ms. Natasha Gulati, Connected Health Industry Analyst, Frost & Sullivan Asia-Pacific.

 While many healthcare IT vendors emphasise the enhanced security and back-up support provided by cloud technologies, the message has not successfully reached hospital CIOs yet.
-This is why healthcare continues to invest in private clouds while other industries are rapidly moving to public or hybrid cloud models.
-Moreover, given the current pressures of rising costs and diminishing margins, healthcare CIOs are unable to justify the significant investment required for transitioning to a cloud environment.
+This is why healthcare continues to invest in private clouds while other industries are rapidly moving to public or hybrid cloud modelssuch as Windows Virtual Desktop and Citrix Cloud server etc. Moreover, given the current pressures of rising costs and diminishing margins, healthcare CIOs are unable to justify the significant investment required for transitioning to a cloud environment.

 Given the versatility of a cloud environment, Frost & Sullivan predicts that cloud will be the single most important enabler of healthcare MegaTrends in the future.
 Gulati pointed out three major industry transformations that will be catalysed by Cloud solutions: